wrist mechanics online course featured image

 Many golfers who struggle with pulling or pushing their golf shots have trouble with forearm rotation and ball position.

-In this video from Rob Cheney, you can learn how to adjust your wrist angles, ball position and forearm rotation to hit straighter shots.
-One of the best drills that Cheney uses is a simple headcover drill with the headcover being placed just on the inside of the golf ball.
+In this video from Rob Cheney, you can learn how to adjust your wrist angles, ball position, and forearm rotation to hit straighter shots.
+One of the best drills that Cheney uses is a simple headcover drill, in which the headcover is placed just on the inside of the golf ball.

 You’ll learn how to attack the ball with the correct angle and hit straighter shots.